PedrooAm/Clone/content/courses/google-cloud-training/fundamentals-core-insfrastructure/general.md

 * 0 Welcome
 * 1 Introducing Google Cloud
 * 2 Resources and Access in the Cloud
-* 3 Virtual Machines and Networks in the Cloud
+* 3 VirtualMachines and Networks in the Cloud
 * 4 Storage in the Cloud
 * 5 Containers in the Cloud
 * 6 Applications in the Cloud